raquel-andrade/raquel-andrade/README.md

 <h1 align="center">Hi there!
 I am Raquel Andrade!</h1>

 ### About me
-- 💻 I’m intent in software development and data security.
+- 💻 I’m intent in software development and the software engineering process.
 - ✍️ Student of software engineering at UnB - Universidade de Brasília.

 ### My stats